 This course is an international or cross-cultural experience aimed at stimulating and expanding students' perspectives in global education.
-It is a requirement that must be satisfied during each year of a student degree program (beginning with the Freshman Class, Fall Semester, 2002.
-Using interdisciplinary resources, the course will focus on a different theme each year.
-It will encourage students to experience, first hand, new international or cross cultural learning adventures in a variety of settings.
-Academic credit for the courses will be based on participation and a final examination project.
+It is a requirement that must be satisfied during the freshmen year.
+It will encourage students to experience, first hand, new international or cross-cultural learning adventures in a variety of settings.
+Academic credit for the course will be based on participation and a final examination project.
+A first-year student who does not successfully complete FYE 101 with a "D" grade or better and/or is placed on Disciplinary Probation forfeits the right to attend the Academic Adventure.